ffich/CHAOS/README.md

 - **AUTOSAR OS** (https://www.autosar.org/fileadmin/standards/R22-11/CP/AUTOSAR_SWS_OS.pdf) for the general structure and the configuration model.

 Obviously **CHAOS** is **NOT** and AUTOSAR compliant OS, and many features are not implemented.

+## Main Characteristics
+The main characteristics of **CHAOS** are described in the below sections:
+- Scheduling Policy
+- Task Model
+- Configuration Model
+- Integration

 ## The Scheduling Policy
 **CHAOS** implements an **higher priority first** scheduling policy.
 This means that each task is given a priority value and the OS will always **run the task** with the **highest priorty value that is ready to run**.
 All the other tasks will be run after, in decreasing priority order.
 Task can be made ready to run either programmatically (calling the Os_ActivateTask API) or at pre-defined point in time via other OS objects (e.g., using ScheduleTables or Alarms).